-Danny woke up when the phone rang, disoriented by the unaccustomed location and the unmeasured passage of time.
+Danny woke up when the phone rang, amazed that he'd slept for so long, that the shadows were all in a different position that when he'd lay down.
 He groggily reached over for the instrument and mumbled into it.

 "Mmmph," Danny didn't want to see the man, but knew that Marquesa would want his clothes and jewelry back, "Okay."